FriedrichHermann/EWSProjekt/README.md

-# EWSProjektA line I wrote on my local computer
+# EWSProjekt
-A line I wrote on my local computer
+This is a line from R Studio